Charles I of Anjou: Family

 The widowed Charles first proposed himself to Margaret of Hungary.
 However, Margaret, who had been brought up in a Dominican nunnery, did not want to marry.
 According to legend, she disfigured herself to prevent the marriage.
 Charles and his second wife, Margaret of Nevers, had several children, but none survived to adulthood.

 Legacy

 The works of two 13th-century historians, Bartholomaeus of Neocastro and Saba Malaspina, strongly influenced modern views about Charles, although they were biased.
 The former described Charles as a tyrant to justify the Sicilian Vespers, the latter argued for the cancellation of the crusade against Aragon in 1285.
 Charles had continued his imperial predecessors' policies in several fields, including coinage, taxation, and the employment of unpopular officials from Amalfi.
 Nevertheless, the monarchy underwent a "Frenchification" or "Provençalistion" during his reign.
-He donated estates in the Regno to about 700 noblemen from France or Provence.
+He donated estates in the kingdom to about 700 noblemen from France or Provence.
 He did not adopt the rich ceremonial robes, inspired by Byzantine and Islamic royal styles, of earlier Sicilian kings, but dressed like other western European monarchs, or as "a simple knight", as it was observed by the chronicler Thomas Tuscus who visited Naples in 1267.